If you’re not a fan of busy, bustling cities, you might like traveling outside of Ho Chi Minh City more than staying in the city.

-After exploring Vietnam with my friend’s family, here are a few of my favorite weekend trips from Ho Chi Minh City, to help you explore more outside of the city!
-Each one is different from the next, which is why I also tried to add what they’d be best for.
+After exploring Vietnam with my close friend’s family for a couple months, here are a few of my favorite weekend trips from Ho Chi Minh City!

 In This Post